 Blakey Ridge to Glaisdale

 Passing by White Cross and Danby Head Moor, you head north-east through the heather and bracken, and then grass, to Glaisdale along the Glaisdale Rigg.
 The isolated village of Glaisdale once had a prosperous iron ore industry.
-Transfer to the historic sixteenth century White Swan Inn in Pickering for your second night.
+Transfer to the historic sixteenth-century White Swan Inn in Pickering for the next 2 nights.

 19. 19.
 Day nineteen